asikmydeen/AseekBotPOC/README.md

 }
 ```

-#### 3. Update API Integration in Your Code
+#### 3. API Integration
-Modify `app/api/advancedApi.ts` to use Lambda endpoints:
+The application now uses Lambda endpoints for all API functionality:

 ```typescript
 import {